KimathiNewton/Covid_Vaccine_Sentiment_Analysis/README.md

 * Install the required libraries/packages listed in the requirements.txt file so that it will be allow to import them into the python's scripts and notebooks without any issue.
 NB: For MacOs users, please install Xcode if you have an issue.

+## Feedback and Support
+Email: newtonkimathi20@gmail.com

+GitHub Issues: Feel free to create an issue in the GitHub repository.

+## Author
+Newton Kimathi